Forest of Dean Central Railway: Opening at last

 At length the GWR, having been indemnified against any legal action that might arise if they worked the railway, opened it for goods traffic on Monday 25 May 1868.

 After the opening, a train ran on Mondays, Wednesdays and Fridays, leaving Awre at 11:10 and arriving at Howbeach at 11:35.
 Blakeney did not appear in the timetable until January 1870.
 The service terminated at Howbeach because the branch to New Fancy, although licensed by the Crown on 6 April 1868 to the Park End Coal Company, was not ready until early in 1869.
 The section northward from New Fancy Junction to Foxes Bridge was never completed.
 At the lower end, the final approach to Brimspill, east of the South Wales Railway was constructed but also never completed.
 (A short length of track appears to have been laid on it but not connected to the operational line.).

 The only signal on the line, apart from that protecting the junction at Awre, was an old disc and crossbar at Howbeach on the south side of the line just within the rock cutting.
 This type of signal was not made after November 1869, so this must have been one of the last to be installed.
 It was still there in 1901 but had gone by 1921.

 The Mineral Loop of the Severn and Wye Railway

-Meanwhile, the New Fancy branch was in danger of competition from the Severn and Wye Railway, which was applying for powers to construct a new route to be called the Mineral Loop.
+Meanwhile, the New Fancy branch was in danger of competition from the Severn and Wye Railway (S&WR), which was applying for powers to construct a new route to be called the Mineral Loop.
 This was to intersect the New Fancy branch and would be likely to abstract business, because of the superior shipping facilities at Lydney dock.
-The FODCR put up a spirited opposition to the S&WR proposal in Parliament but the S&WR obtained its Act on 16 July 1869.
+The Forest of Dean Central Railway (FODCR) put up a spirited opposition to the S&WR proposal in Parliament but the S&WR obtained its act of Parliament, the Severn and Wye Railway and Canal Act 1869 (32 & 33 Vict. c. cxxxvii) on 16 July 1869.
 Its Mineral Loop was opened fully in April 1872.
 There was some difficulty over the intersection crossing with the New Fancy branch, as the latter was on a sharp curve with heavy superelevation and a steep gradient, and there was a slight level difference.
 Nonetheless, the S&WR and the FODCR reached a technical compromise.